Welcome to the Oral History Center’s Home Page for

 Search Our Collection On Your Own!

 The Oral History Center collection of over 4,000 interviews is now full-text searchable across the entire collection.
 With just a few keystrokes, you can search the entire collection and find that “needle in the haystack’ you’re looking for and much more!
-Type in “San Francisco” and see the many oral histories related to the City in the Bancroft collection.
-Click Here for search page.
+Type in “San Francisco” from the search feature on our home page and see the many oral histories related to the City in the Bancroft collection.

 OHC’s Berkeley Remix Podcast